 \subsection{Radioactive sources}

 The radioactive sources that were used are Sr90 and Cs137 from \textit{Spectrum Techniques} in the form of cylindrical tablets.
 Inside an epoxy cylinder of 0.25" in diameter with a height of 0.11" is the radioactive source.
-This disk, as shown in Fig. \ref{fig:source_geometry}, is encased in a plexiglass cylinder of 1.010" diameter with a height of 0.125" \cite{spectrumtechniques}.
+This disk, as shown in figure \ref{fig:source_geometry}, is encased in a plexiglass cylinder of 1.010" diameter with a height of 0.125" \cite{spectrumtechniques}.

-The Sr90 and Cs137 sources decay almost entirely by emission of $\beta^-$ particles (electrons).
-The Sr90 source emits electrons with a maximum energy of 0.546 MeV and the resulting Y90 isotopes also decay into electrons with a maximum energy of 2.28 MeV.
+The Sr90 and Cs137 sources decay almost entirely by the emission of $\beta^-$ particles (electrons).
+The Sr90 source emits electrons with a maximum energy of 0.546 MeV, and the resulting Y90 isotopes also decay into electrons with a maximum energy of 2.28 MeV.
 Thus, Sr90 is technically a pure electron source, since gamma photon emission is negligible (\cite{nds_iaea_nuclides}, \cite{10.1093/oxfordjournals.rpd.a006705}).
 The characteristics provided by the manufacturer show that the Sr90 source was produced in July 2015 with an activity of 0.1 $\mu$Ci and a half-life of 28.8 years.
 With these data, we calculate the activity during data taking (i.e. October 2023) to be 3028 Bq.

-The electron emission in Cs137 decay is about 94.6\% with an energy of 0.514 MeV, producing Ba-137m, which emits a 0.662 MeV photon.
+The electron emission in the Cs137 decay is approximately 94.6\% with an energy of 0.514 MeV, producing Ba-137m, which emits a 0.662 MeV photon.
 Thus, Cs137 is a mixed source of electrons and photons \cite{ nds_iaea_nuclides}, \cite{10.1093/oxfordjournals.rpd.a006705}.
 The characteristics provided by the manufacturer show that the Cs137 source was produced in June 2015 with an activity of 0.25 $\mu$Ci and a half-life of 30.1 years.
-With these data, we calculate the activity during data taking (i.e. October 2023) to be 0.21 $\mu$Ci.
+With these data, we calculate the activity during data taking (i.e. October 2023) to be 7622 Bq.